kalibera/rchk/doc/USAGE.md

 to R-devel.
 In the example above, `ScalarLogical` indeed allocates and returns the allocated object.  `install` may also allocate and return the allocated object, but it would also protect it implicitly by putting it into the symbol table.
-The `lang5` function is callee-protect, it protects its arguments.
+The `lang5` function is callee-protect, it protects (all) its arguments.
 If `ScalarLogical` is executed before `install`, `install` may allocate and kill the object allocated by `ScalarLogical`.
 In C, the order of execution of `install` and `ScalarLogical` is undefined, so this can happen.